R1leMargoulin/kill_process_with_subprocesses/README.md

 # kill_process_with_subprosesses
-If you wanna programmatically kill a process with all his subprocesses(if the subprocesses are not killed with the main one)
+If you wanna programmatically kill a process with all his subprocesses(if the subprocesses are not killed with the main one) this code was made for ubuntu.